 His secondary education was in Saint Louis County, Missouri.
-He lost his mother to cancer while he was in college.
+He lost his mother to cancer in 1973 while he was in college at Oral Robert University.

 After graduating from Oral Roberts University (Tulsa, Oklahoma) and Columbia Theological Seminary (Decatur, Georgia - a Presbyterian institution), he was pastor of a Presbyterian Church in Bay Saint Louis, Mississippi, down on the Gulf Coast.
 Subsequently, he entered the Chaplaincy in the United States Navy.
-He was based in a number of places in the Pacific and in the United States.
+He was based in a number of places in the Pacific and in the United States, and spent an entire career in that capacity.